 In June 1967, I was two months shy of my 10th birthday.
 Like many others of my generation, I remember the insanity when The Beatles hit America in 1964.
-Images ranging from people kissing their TV screens, to a sold out and deafening Shea Stadium.
+Images ranged from people kissing their TV screens to a sold-out and deafening Shea Stadium.
 At that age, I was very excited to check out The Beatles newest album.
 I remember being outside Mr. AM Records in Norwalk, Connecticut, and the store had Sgt.
 Pepper displayed on a rack just outside the storefront.

 I was immediately drawn to the album cover, when my 16 year old cousin Mary pulled me aside and gently gave me a warning that The Beatles had changed.
 The group was not the Mop Tops we had all came to know and love.
 She said that they had been experimenting with drugs, and they were no longer the same group.
 She never told me not buy the album, but she thought I should know for my own good.
 A gesture that respected my maturity, and fair warning that was equally sweet and caring.

 From there I could hear the store playing the record on a turntable inside, and it was very different.
 But I liked it, and payed the $4.25 to bring it home.

 Sgt.
 Pepper: A New Sound For A Dawning Age – The Initial Reception

 From the start there were strong feelings about this very different Beatles album, both one way and the other.
 I cannot remember anyone of my generation who was indifferent when they first heard Sgt.
 Pepper.